TheOdinProject/curriculum/javascript/path.md

     See the fun side of jQuery by checking out some of the nifty widgets you can build with it.
 9. PROJECT: Widgets
     /project_widgets.md
+    Get some practice building widgets of your own by creating an image carousel similar to what you find on many websites in the wild.

 ## Deeper into Javascript